haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/loading_objects.md

     builder = self.scene.create_articulation_builder()
 ```

-Then you can use the standard SAPIEN API for creating articulations, a tutorial of which can be found on the [SAPIEN articulation tutorial documentation](https://sapien.ucsd.edu/docs/latest/tutorial/basic/create_articulations.html)
+Then you can use the standard SAPIEN API for creating articulations, a tutorial of which can be found on the [SAPIEN articulation tutorial documentation](https://sapien.ucsd.edu/docs/latest/tutorial/basic/create_articulations.html).
+You essentially just need to define what the links and joints are and how they connect.
+Links are created like Actors and can have visual and collision shapes added via the python API.

 ### Using the URDF Loader